openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

        - Not used.

          **History**: This ``module_type`` was included in a single course on a test basis.
-It was not used after July 2013, and was removed on 16 March 2016.
+It was not used after Jul 2013, and was removed on 16 Mar 2016.

      * - lti
        - Learning Tools Interoperability component that adds an external